Composting Guidelines

 Red wiggler worms are in the bins.

-They feed on organic material and add their castings to the finished compost garden
+They feed on organic material and add their castings to the finished compost garden amendment.

 This system is meant to compost kitchen plant waste